api2cart/ruby-sdk/docs/ProductApi.md

 api_instance = OpenapiClient::ProductApi.new
 opts = {
-  page_cursor: 'page_cursor_example', # String | Used to retrieve products via cursor-based pagination (it can't be used with any other filtering parameter)
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{return_code,pagination,result{product{id,name,price,images}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  page_cursor: 'page_cursor_example', # String | Used to retrieve products via cursor-based pagination (it can't be used with any other filtering parameter)
+  product_ids: '4,5', # String | Retrieves products specified by product ids
+  since_id: '56', # String | Retrieve entities starting from the specified id.
+  categories_ids: '23,56', # String | Retrieves products specified by categories ids
   category_id: '6', # String | Retrieves products specified by category id
+  store_id: '1', # String | Retrieves products specified by store id
+  lang_id: '3', # String | Retrieves products specified by language id
+  currency_id: 'usd', # String | Currency Id
+  avail_view: true, # Boolean | Specifies the set of visible/invisible products
+  avail_sale: false, # Boolean | Specifies the set of available/not available products for sale
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  avail_view: true, # Boolean | Specifies the set of visible/invisible products
-  avail_sale: false, # Boolean | Specifies the set of available/not available products for sale
-  store_id: '1', # String | Retrieves products specified by store id
-  lang_id: '3', # String | Retrieves products specified by language id
-  currency_id: 'usd', # String | Currency Id
-  product_ids: '4,5', # String | Retrieves products specified by product ids
-  since_id: '56', # String | Retrieve entities starting from the specified id.
-  report_request_id: '105245017661', # String | Report request id
-  disable_report_cache: false, # Boolean | Disable report cache for current request
-  sort_by: 'value_id', # String | Set field to sort by
-  sort_direction: 'asc', # String | Set sorting direction
   sku: 'bag_01', # String | Filter by product's sku
-  disable_cache: false, # Boolean | Disable cache for current request
   brand_name: 'Abidas', # String | Retrieves brands specified by brand name
   product_attributes: ['inner_example'], # Array<String> | Defines product attributes
   status: 'disabled', # String | Defines product's status
   type: 'simple', # String | Defines products's type
   find_value: 'Phone', # String | Entity search that is specified by some value
   find_where: 'name', # String | Product search that is specified by field
-  use_latest_api_version: true, # Boolean | Use the latest platform API version
   return_global: false, # Boolean | Determines the type of products to be returned.
 If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
+  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  response_fields: '{return_code,pagination,result{product{id,name,price,images}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
-  categories_ids: '23,56' # String | Retrieves products specified by categories ids
+  sort_by: 'value_id', # String | Set field to sort by
-}
+  sort_direction: 'asc', # String | Set sorting direction
+  report_request_id: '105245017661', # String | Report request id
+  disable_cache: false, # Boolean | Disable cache for current request
+  disable_report_cache: false, # Boolean | Disable report cache for current request
+  use_latest_api_version: true # Boolean | Use the latest platform API version }

 begin